Manaslu Circuit Trek

 Manaslu Round Trek

-The cost for the Manaslu circuit trek is a little more than the Annapurna round trek as Manaslu is in restricted areas and the permit fees are expensive.
+The Manaslu circuit trek costs a little more than the Annapurna round trek.
+Manaslu is in restricted areas, and the permit fees are expensive.
 The permit fees from September to over are USD 100 for the first week and USD 15 per day.
-We need the Manaslu Conservation fee and Annapurna conservation fees also on top of that, however, if you travel from December to August the cost is lower than USD 75 for the first week and after USD 10 per day.
+We need the Manaslu Conservation fee and Annapurna Conservation fees.
+Traveling from December to August costs less than USD 75 for the first week and after USD 10 per day.

-The transportation makes the cost a big difference, the local bus would cost about US 10 if we travel by private jeep will come from USD 150 to USD 200.
-If you are in a group Jeep is also a good option as it is a more comfortable means of transport. to make your travel easy and hassle-free you can book our full board Manaslu trek for USD 2090 per person and we need a minimum of 2 people for this cost, to make a special permit also we need 2 people.
+Transportation makes a big difference in cost.
+The local bus would cost about USD 10; if we travel by private jeep, it will cost between USD 150 and USD 200.
+If you are in a group, a Jeep is also a good option as it is a more comfortable means of transport.
+You can book our entire board Manaslu trek for USD 2090 per person to make your travel easy and hassle-free.

-While you are doing the short Manaslu circuit trek and tour and wanted to make your itinerary.
-Our team of expert tour consultants can arrange a tailor-made itinerary to suit your interests, time, and budget.
-Our trip itinerary on our webpage can adjust to closely meet your specific interests and requirements.
-We are running tailor-made trekking in the Manaslu which fulfills every aspect.
+Suppose you are doing the short Manaslu circuit trek and tour and want to make your itinerary.
+Our team of expert tour consultants can arrange a tailor-made plan to suit your time and budget.
+We can adjust our trip schedule to meet your interests and needs closely.
+We are running tailor-made trekking in the Manaslu, which fulfills every aspect.
 You can make your private departure date.

 Manaslu trek 14 days package